Flecktarn: Indonesia

-In June 2022, Indonesia's Detasemen Khusus 88 Antiteror - DENSUS 88 AT (Police Counter-Terrorism Force) were seen wearing a flecktarn-influenced 6-color camouflage uniform consisting of a tan base with three shades of green along with chocolate brown and near-black.
-The unit’s Owl’s Head logo is discretely incorporated in the pattern.
+In June 2022, Indonesia's Detasemen Khusus 88 Antiteror - DENSUS 88 AT (Police Counter-Terrorism Force) were seen wearing a flecktarn-influenced six-color camouflage uniform consisting of a tan base with three shades of green along with chocolate brown and near-black.
+The unit's Owl's Head logo is discretely incorporated in the pattern.

 Bulgaria

-A semi-digitized version of the original German 5-color pattern in post-2005 colors, designated M-18, was adopted by the Bulgarian army in 2018 however the same pattern was first used by some Russian Special forces Airborne troops in the early 2010s.
+A semi-digitized version of the original German five-color pattern in post-2005 colors, designated M-18, was adopted by the Bulgarian army in 2018.

 Yemen

-The Special Security Forces of Yemen adopted a 5-color digitalized pattern which could be said to resemble flecktarn but with darker colours similar to the pre-2005 colorway.
+The Special Security Forces of Yemen adopted a five-color digitalized pattern which could be said to resemble flecktarn but with darker colours similar to the pre-2005 colorway.